glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 - The ***stock picker*** believes that he is skilled at forecasting securityspecific performance over a specific horizon.
   - Assume a higher degree of idiosyncratic risk (α + ε).
   - Concentrated portfolio
-  - the return not explained by exposure to rewarded factors—alpha (α) is the active return attributable to manager skill, and ε is the idiosyncratic return—noise or luck (good or bad) (In practice it is very difficult to distinguish between α and ε)
+  - the return not explained by exposure to rewarded factors—α (α) is the active return attributable to manager skill, and ε is the idiosyncratic return—noise or luck (good or bad) (In practice it is very difficult to distinguish between α and ε)

 E(RA) = IC * sqrt(BR) * σRA * TC